 IP address is a 32-bit numeric address written as four numbers separated by periods.
 Each number can be zero to 255.
 The four numbers in an IP address are called octets and that is how each octet have eight positions when viewed in binary form.
 Every machine on the Internet has a unique identifying number, called an IP Address.
 For example,

-To make it easier for us humans to remember, IP addresses are normally expressed in decimal format as a “dotted decimal number” like the one above.
+To Make it easier for us to remember, IP addresses are normally expressed in decimal format as a “dotted decimal number” like the one above.
 But computers communicate in binary form.
 Look at the same IP address in binary:

 In an isolated network, you can assign IP addresses at random as long as each one is unique.
 However, connecting a private network to the Internet requires using registered IP addresses (called Internet addresses) to avoid duplicates.
 IP addresses are registered by Regional Internet Registries.
 ARIN, RIPE NCC, LACNIC and APNIC, AFRI-NIC — assign Internet addresses from Class A, B, & C.